intergiro/developer-portal/docs/merchant/verification/create.md

 1. Render a hidden HTML iframe in the browser as seen below.
 2. Create a form with an input field named `threeDSMethodData`.
 3. The `threeDSMethodData` field should contain the above JSON object, stringified, then base-64-URL encoded.
-4. POST the form to the url from the response body (`response.details.url`), with the HTML iframe as target.
+4. POST the form to the url received from the details in the response (`response.content.details.url`), with the HTML iframe as target.

 ```html
 <iframe style="display: none;" name="threeDSMethodIframe" id="threeDSMethodIframe"></iframe>